danielw97/stardew-access/docs/setup.md

 ###### Xbox App

-This process is done automatically for Xbox users when installing SMAPI.
+This process is done when installing SMAPI on an Xbox App copy.

 ###### Steam

-**Note:** This process is very difficult to do without vision.
-Steam has bad accessibility under the best of conditions.

-1. Open the `properties` for Stardew (you can do this by right clicking the game in the library and then selecting `properties` from the drop down list)
-2. Go to the `Launch Options` in the `General` tab and paste the following line:
-    - `"{Stardew Valley Folder path}\StardewModdingAPI.exe" %command%`
-    - Replace the `{Stardew Valley Folder path}` with the correct path.
-    - Default for most users
+1. Ensure Steam is running
+2. Move to the system tray with `windows + b`, press "show hidden icons" to show the full system tray, and find "Steam" in the icon grid
+3. Press `enter` on Steam to open the tray menu and move down the menu until you find "Big Picture"
+4. Enter Big Picture mode and enable focus mode in NVDA
+5. Use the arrow keys to move around the Big Picture interface and find the grid of games
+6. Locate "Stardew Valley" and open the context menu with the applications key or with `shift + f10`
+    - As an alternative, focus on Stardew Valley in the grid, use `NVDA + numpad divide` to route the mouse cursor to the element, and then use `numpad multiply` to right-click and open the context menu
+7. In the context menu, find and select "properties"
+8. Ensure you are focused on the "General" tab in the new window and press `right arrow` to enter the general section
+    - If you are not using focus mode, you may either press `e` to move to the text box described in step 9 or disable automatic move of the system focus due to browse mode commands" with `NVDA + 8` and use the down arrow immediately to find the text box described in step 9
+9. Arrow down until you come across a text box located shortly after a button labeled "default" and paste the following text:
-      is: `"C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\StardewModdingAPI.exe" %command%`
+    - `"C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\StardewModdingAPI.exe" %command%`
+10. Once you have entered the text, exit Big Picture mode with `alt + f4`.
+The text you just entered is saved automatically

 ###### GOG Galaxy